Overview

 • when to add a medication

-Asthma experts, including those at the Centers for Disease Control and Prevention and the American Lung Association, recommend developing an asthma action plan with your doctor to help control your asthma.
+It’s recommended that everyone who has asthma work with a doctor to develop an asthma action plan.
 The plan will document important information such as your daily medications, how to handle asthma attacks, and how to control your asthma symptoms in the long term.

-Most plans, including the one you can print out from the American Lung Association, separate asthma symptoms into three color-coded categories, called zones.
-These can help you monitor the severity of your symptoms:
+Most plans, including one you can print out from the American Academy of Allergy Asthma & Immunology, separate asthma symptoms into three color-coded categories, called zones.
+This approach can help you track the severity of your symptoms and know when to take relief medications or get help.

 Green zone

 The green zone means you’re doing well.
-You’re in the green zone if your peak flow is 80 to 100 percent of your personal best, or you have no asthma symptoms during the day or night and you’re able to perform casual activities.
+You’re in the green zone if your peak flow is 80% to 100% of your personal best, or you have no asthma symptoms during the day or night.
+You’re able to perform casual activities.

 Yellow zone

-• You have symptoms such as coughing, wheezing, or shortness of breath.
+• You have symptoms such as coughing, wheezing, or difficulty breathing.

 • You’re waking up at night due to asthma symptoms.